rdg5/knowledge/devops/helm.md

 protocol: TCP
 ```
 - `{{ Release.Name }}` is basically Go templating
+- If the values are empty their template value will be empty
 - You can create a `values.yaml` file and in that you can define dictionaries for making the namings easier:
 ```
 replicaCount: 2